quickmar/diax-js/packages/rendering-element/README.md

 # `@diax-js/rendering-element`

-Base implementation of custom element that can render content.
+Base implementation of element that can render content.

 # How to use